ewin-t/spectrum-log/README.md

 The `schur.py` script contains the main function for evaluating a schur polynomial.

 The `rsk.py` script contains the main function for performing the RSK algorithm.

+The `fit_plot.py` script is used for curve fitting and generating plots based on the experimental data from `test_two_dist.py`.